rjmfernandes/kafkaStreamsRefactor/kafkaStreamsRefactor2/README.md

 Let's check the data in the mongodb database in http://localhost:18081 for the new collection orders2.

-Also run the product and customer consumer apps which will update Mongodb directly in case of updates on the corresponding topics.
+Now run the product and customer consumer apps which will update Mongodb directly in case of updates on the corresponding topics.